Jeanine Pirro: Trump administration

 In November 2019, she described Trump as "almost superhuman".
 In December 2019, she suggested that Trump had made it possible for people to say "Merry Christmas" again.

 In February 2020, Pirro predicted that the impeachment of Donald Trump would be so unpopular that Democrats would lose their majority in the U.S. House of Representatives in the 2020 elections (which ultimately did not occur); Politico named Pirro's prediction one of "the most audacious, confident and spectacularly incorrect prognostications about the year".

+In May 2025, President Trump named Pirro as Acting United States Attorney for the District of Columbia, replacing embattled Acting US Attorney Ed Martin.
+She was confirmed by the Senate on August 2.

 Health care

 Describing her own political positions in 2005, Pirro said, "I'm Republican red on fiscal policy with conservative beliefs on making tax cuts permanent, but I've got broad blue stripes on the social issues," during her campaign for the US Senate in New York.
 Her positions were described as politically moderate during her Senate run.
 Pirro supported a woman's right to an abortion, including U.S. taxpayer funding of abortion through Medicaid in 2005, though she has been opposed to late-term abortions.